 - worked on various mixed use commercial residential developments for clients such as Wittington, Tridel and Minto, including Tridel’s development on Sherbourne Street incorporating the historically designated James Cooper Mansion and Wittington’s mixed use development at Yonge, St. Clair and Alvin Avenue; and

 - been part of the team on the redevelopment of the Centre for Addition and Mental Health, Bridgepoint Health and the Don Mount Court Redevelopment.

 In addition to her practice, Tara is a member of the Municipal law Section of the Ontario Bar Association and a member of BILD, the Urban Land Institute and The Canadian Property Tax Association.
 She is President-Elect on the Board of Toronto Commercial Real Estate Women and was formerly Director of Membership of Toronto CREW’s Board of Directors.
 She is also presently one of the Chief Editors of our Real Property & Planning Group’s blog ,The Lay of the Land, Developments in Canadian Real Property Law.

-Ms. Piurko received her BA (Hons.) in Geography, with a concentration in Geographic Information Processing, from Carleton University in 1994.
+Tara was called to the Ontario bar in 2002.
+She received her BA (Hons.) in Geography, with a concentration in Geographic Information Processing, from Carleton University in 1994 .
 She completed her Master of Urban and Regional Planning concurrently with her LLB at Queen’s University in 1999 and 2000, respectively.
-Ms. Piurko was called to the Ontario bar in 2002.

 City of Toronto New City-Wide Zoning By-Law: Important Reminder